 Unfortunately, for sponsors who would like to follow suit and set up a similar plan structure, PLRs are strictly limited in their scope to only apply to the plan and situation raised in the related letter request.
 That means that, while this PLR provides a valuable window into IRS thinking, it cannot be used as precedent to support any other plan or its design or situation.
-The IRS may only provide specific and targeted responses to questions and fact patterns posed by the drafting party (typically a plan sponsor), often yielding only limited information and guidance for the industry and plan sponsors to rely upon.
+The IRS may only provide specific and targeted responses to questions and fact patterns posed by drafting parties (typically plan sponsors), often yielding only limited information and guidance for the industry and other plan sponsors to rely upon.